datagrok/modular-git-hooks/README.md

 Employing `dispatch` to separate git hook behavior into modular files enables you to:

-- keep your git hooks better organized,
+- keep all your git hooks in a single place,
 - keep the hooks themselves under version control,
 - easily share and apply them across all your git repositories, which enables you to
 - deploy hook improvements to all your repositories simultaneously.

-## Example
+### Example

 I have a central server that contains several bare repos, most of which I want to apply a similar set of hooks to.

+    /var/repos/             # The central area where I keep all my bare repos ├── project1.git/
+    ├── project2.git/
+    ├── project3.git/
+    └── ...

 I have a directory on that server that contains everything needed for `dispatch` to work, and all the hooks that all my repositories might need.
 This directory is itself under version control, and is a clone of a bare repository.

+    /opt/lib/
+    ├── common-githooks/    # My local collection of useful hooks, organized for `dispatch` └── modular-git-hooks/  # A clone of this project, where `dispatch` lives ├── dispatch*
+        └── install-dispatch*

 Then, for each of my bare repos, I simply symlink their hooks directory to this central hooks clone.
 The result looks like this:

-    /var/repos/             # This is the central area where I keep all my bare repos ├── project1.git/
+    /var/repos/             # The central area where I keep all my bare repos ├── project1.git/
     │    └── hooks -> /opt/lib/common-githooks/
     ├── project2.git/
     │    └── hooks -> /opt/lib/common-githooks/
     ├── project3.git/
     │    └── hooks -> /opt/lib/common-githooks/
+    ├── ...
     │
     │   # you can even apply the git hooks to their own repository *mind blown* └── common-githooks.git/
         └── hooks -> /opt/lib/common-githooks/

-    /opt/lib/
-    ├── common-githooks/    # my local collection of useful hooks, organized for `dispatch` │   ├── .git/           # which is itself under version control │   │
-    │   ├── commit-msg.d/   # these directories contain all my hooks (not shown.)
-    │   ├── post-update.d/
-    │   ├── pre-commit.d/
-    │   ├── prepare-commit-msg.d/
-    │   ├── ...
-    │   ├── update.d/
-    │   │
-    │   │                   # symlinks from the hooks `git` looks for to `dispatch` │   ├── commit-msg -> /opt/lib/modular-git-hooks/dispatch*
-    │   ├── post-update -> /opt/lib/modular-git-hooks/dispatch*
-    │   ├── pre-commit -> /opt/lib/modular-git-hooks/dispatch*
-    │   ├── prepare-commit-msg -> /opt/lib/modular-git-hooks/dispatch*
-    │   ├── ...
-    │   └── update -> /opt/lib/modular-git-hooks/dispatch*
-    │
-    └── modular-git-hooks/  # a clone of this project, where `dispatch` lives ├── .git/
-        ├── README.md
-        ├── dispatch*
-        └── install-dispatch*
+After setting up the symlinks to `/opt/lib/common-githooks/`, `install-dispatch` needs to be run only once to set up `dispatch` properly.
+If you don't mind storing symlinks, you can even commit them to your `common-githooks` repository.

 I use a similar configuration for my local clones, as well.
-No single hook is called for both local and remote use, so it is safe to keep both local and remote hooks in the same repository!
+No single hook is called for both local and remote use, so it is safe to keep both local and remote hooks in the same `common-githooks` repository!

+    ~/working/
+    └── project1/           # a clone of /var/repos/project1.git in my home directory
+        └── .git/
+            └── hooks -> /opt/lib/common-githooks/

-You don't have to use my path conventions. `install-dispatch` will set up the symlinks correctly for you no matter where it lives.
+You don't have to use my path conventions. `install-dispatch` will set up the symlinks correctly for you no matter where it lives, as long as it lives in the same directory as `dispatch`.

-## Per-repository hook selection
+### Per-repository hook selection

-What if you want only a subset of your collection of hooks to run for each different repository?
+What if you want only a *subset* of your collection of hooks to run for each different repository?

 `dispatch` will check git config for parameters that enable or disable each hook by filename, optionally including hook type.
 Hooks are enabled by default, unless their filename ends in `.optional`.